seattlemethod/ifrs-smes/README.md

 # IFRS for SMEs

-Metadata for financial reporting using IFRS for SMEs (small and medium sized enterprises.
+Metadata for financial reporting using IFRS for SMEs (small and medium sized enterprises).

 <https://www.ifrs.org/issued-standards/ifrs-taxonomy/#annual-taxonomies>